Skip advert

 Advertisement - Article continues below

-The Panda 100HP in question was from 2007, had a shade over 78,000 miles, full service history with receipts and a clean MOT history with no advisories in the past four years.
-The only real downside was purely cosmetic.
-Lacquer peel, scratches and a few dents from shopping trolleys were part of this car's charm and the reason why it was below market value – or so I thought.
+The Panda 100HP in question was from 2007, had a shade over 78,000 miles, full service history with receipts and clean MOT certificates for well over five years.
+The only real downsides seemed to be cosmetic.
+Lacquer peel, scratches and a few dents from shopping trolleys were all part of this car's charm and the reason why it was priced below market value – or so I thought.

-I went to view the car after work one day, took the car on a test drive, checked the paperwork, conducted a HPI check and even haggled the seller down a little to close the deal.
-I thought I’d purchased the perfect used car… that was until the Panda began to violently veer to the left and attempt to put me in the ditch at every opportunity above 40mph – it almost succeeded.
+I went to view the car, took it on a test drive, checked the paperwork, conducted a HPI check and even haggled the seller down a little to close the deal.
+I thought I’d purchased the perfect used car.
+That was until the Panda began to violently veer to the left above 40mph in an apparent attempt to put itself in the ditch, and me with it.

 Advertisement - Article continues below